zextras/tech-doc/source/_includes/_installation/steps-hostname.rst

 disruption in |product|\'s functionality.

 To configure the file and the hostname, execute these two commands.

+.. note:: Replace the values ``srv1.example.com`` and ``172.16.0.10``
+   with values suitable for your setup.

 First, set the hostname

 .. code:: console

-   # hostnamectl set-hostname mta1.example.com
+   # hostnamectl set-hostname srv1.example.com

 then replace the content of the :file:`/etc/hosts` file with IP and hostname.

 .. code:: console

-   # echo -e  "127.0.0.1 localhost\n172.16.0.10 mta1.example.com mta1" > /etc/hosts
+   # echo -e  "127.0.0.1 localhost\n172.16.0.10 srv1.example.com srv1" > /etc/hosts

-.. hint:: Replace **172.16.0.10** with the local IP of the Node.

 You can also simply get the current IP and hostname and save it in the file :file:`/etc/hosts/`: